-In order for the rear wheel to be correctly aligned, the markings on the left and right chain adjusters must be in the same position relative to the reference marks Θ .
+In order for the rear wheel to be correctly aligned, the markings on the left and right chain adjusters must be in the same position relative to the reference marks (B).

-Nut, rear wheel spindle M25x1.5 90 Nm Thread greased (66.4 lbf ft)
+Nut, rear wheel spindleM25x1.590 NmThread greased(66.4 lbf ft) --

-- Operate the foot brake lever repeatedly until the brake linings lie on the brake disc and there is a pressure point. - Take the rear from the work stand. ( p.
-76) - Check the chain tension. ( p.
-90)
+- Operate the foot brake lever repeatedly until the brake linings lie on the brake disc and there is a pressure point. - Check the chain tension. (\ p.
+87)

-Checking rear hub shock absorbers 🔦
+Checking rear hub shock absorbers 🔌